toddaustin07/Heatmiser/README.md

 # heatmiser SmartThings Driver
-This is a SmartThings Edge Driver for heatmiser Hubs (neoHubs) and devices - specifically supporting thermostats (neoStat), plugs (neoPlug), and air (neoAir) device types.
+This is a SmartThings Edge Driver for heatmiser Hubs (neoHubs) and devices - specifically supporting thermostats/timers (neoStat), plugs (neoPlug), and air (neoAir) device types.

 As an Edge driver, this offers completely local processing and requires no other applications running on your LAN (as compared to the former DTH/Groovy-based driver, which required an additional bridge application running somewhere on your network).